Kafva/moat/README.md

 code --install-extension out/sourcekit-lsp-vscode-dev.vsix
 ```

 The extension relies on the `Package.swift` file in the project but the actual build process does not use it, i.e. the `Package.swift` file is a stub with the sole purpose of enabling sourcekit-lsp!
-Certain options in `settings.json` for VScode were found to be necessary:
+Certain options in `settings.json` for VScode were found to be necessary for the extension to work:

 ```json
 "swift.languageServerPath": "/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/sourcekit-lsp",